 An exception to this is Level 4 students, who may opt to finish the one course in the very next semester rather than wait the year.
-If the failure is a second failure the student may not return to the program.
+If a student is unsuccessful in a second attempt of a course or a second unsuccessful attempt of another course, will be dismissed from the program.